Simeone reaches milestone with 500th game in charge of Atletico Madrid | Goal.com

 Simeone reaches milestone with 500th game in charge of Atletico Madrid

-Diego Simeone will take charge of his 500th game in charge of Atletico Madrid on Wednesday as he leads the Spanish club in a match against Getafe.
+Diego Simeone took charge of his 500th game with Atletico Madrid on Wednesday as he led the Spanish club in a match against Getafe.

+Simeone's Atleti defeated Getafe 1-0 through a goal from Luis Suarez, extending their lead atop La Liga.

+Suarez scored in the 20th minute to notch his eighth goal in 11 league games since joining from Barcelona, equaling Radamel Falcao for the best La Liga start for an Atletico striker this century.

-Simeone originally took charge of Atletico Madrid in 2011, taking over from Gregorio Manzano, who had been dismissed the day prior.
+Simeone originally took charge of Atletico Madrid in 2011, taking over from Gregorio Manzano.

 The Argentine had previously been in charge of Racing Club, Catania, River Plate, Estudiantes and San Lorenzo